SellerCloudTeam/PowerBI.Templates/README.md

 ## The Repository
 This repository ("PowerBI.Templates") is where we (SellerCloud) develop the SellerCloud / PowerBI integration.
-SellerCloud's new PowerBI integration adds Microsoft PowerBI to your SellerCloud experience.
+SellerCloud's new PowerBI integration platform adds Microsoft PowerBI analytics capabilities to your SellerCloud experience.

 ## License